alfskoyen/options-alpha-scanner/README.md

 ### Global Universe Scatter — Premium vs Risk
 The primary view places every symbol in the scanned universe onto the two-dimensional premium/risk plane.
 Each point is colored by quadrant — Q1 (mint, target), Q2 (amber, rich but risky), Q3 (steel, low opportunity), Q4 (red, avoid).
-Quadrant dividers are drawn at the universe median on each axis.
+Quadrant dividers are dn at the universe median on each axis.
 The top symbols by combined score are labeled directly on the chart, making the best setups immediately visible without any filtering. <br>
 **Future state** -> Hovering over